mutoe/pic/README.md

 # serve with hot reload at localhost:8080
 yarn dev

-# run unit and e2e tests
+# run unit
-yarn test
+yarn test:unit

 # build for production with minification
 yarn build